MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 ![alt text](documentation/screenshots/sample-app-webmessaging-screenshot.png)

-#### 9. ScenarioAddRemoteObject.cpp and ScenarioAddRemoteObject.html
+#### 9. ScenarioAddHostObject.cpp and ScenarioAddHostObject.html

 This component is created when you select the Scenario/Host Objects menu item.
-It demonstrates communication between the native app and the HTML webpage by means of remote object injection.
-The interface of the remote object is declared in `HostObjectSample.idl`, and the object itself is implemented in `HostObjectSampleImpl.cpp`.
+It demonstrates communication between the native app and the HTML webpage by means of host object injection.
+The interface of the host object is declared in HostObjectSample.idl, and the object itself is implemented in HostObjectSampleImpl.cpp.

 ## Key Functions